2

 kiln drying lumber

 Overlogging and disease have limited woods like western redwood, Longleaf Heart Pine, and American Chestnut to reclaimed lumber.
+As a result , these species are now highly sought after for their unique qualities.
 Barns, especially those built around the 19th century, serve as a key source of this wood.
 Early barns used hand-hewn beams, while later barns used beams made by sawmills.

 Kiln Drying Reclaimed Lumber